jgbaldwinbrown/gorand/Readme.md

 When a game like Go is always played from an empty board, opening theory can begin to dominate the game, and the entire opening can become an exercise in memorization.
 Go Rand generates a randomized start where several pieces are already on the board.
-The plays are rotationally symmetric for black and white, so they should be _relatively_ balanced.
+If you use the `-s` option, the plays are rotationally symmetric for black and white, so they should be _relatively_ balanced.

 ## Usage